davidkhala/setup-podman/README.md

 # setup-podman

-setup Podman context.
+Setup Podman context.
 It will

 - create and start a Podman machine